aselshall/aea/hw/project.md

 # Project: Application of Course Concepts to Professional Practice

 ## 1. Overview
-Select a concept or method they have learned during the course and apply it to a real-world problem or scenario relevant to your current job, future career, or area of interest within water resources engineering, environmental engineering, construction management, or a related field.
+Select a concept or method that you have learned during the course and apply it to a real-world problem or scenario relevant to your current job, future career, or area of interest within water resources engineering, environmental engineering, construction management, or a related field.
 The project can be conducted individually or in a group of two to three students.

 ## 2. Learning objectives
 1. Apply course concepts such as mathematical modeling, optimization, or statistics in a real-world context